 - In The Catcher, a killer commits several murders using baseball themed methods.
 Coach Foster is strung up in the batting cages and shot to death with a pitching machine.

-- Midsomer Murders: In "Last Man Standing", the first Victim of the Week is killed by being tied in the cricket nets in front of a bowling machine, which is then used to bowl twenty cricket balls at him at high speed and batter him to death.
+- Midsomer Murders: In "Last Man Out", the first Victim of the Week is killed by being tied in the cricket nets in front of a bowling machine, which is then used to bowl twenty cricket balls at him at high speed and batter him to death.

 - A sketch on The Paul Hogan Show had an assassin killing prominent Australian sports stars.
 Tennis player John Newcombe was murdered by pouring sugar into his tennis ball server while he was practising.
 The machine went berserk and unleashed a barrage of balls that killed him.